php-mongo/docker-compose-app/DOCKER-STAND-ALONE.md

 - Processing overview.
 - Administration tools.

-PhpMongoAdmin is accessible, easy to setup, easy to learn and provides plenty of tools required for day to day MongoDB management.
+PhpMongoAdmin is accessible, easy to set up, easy to learn and provides plenty of tools required for day to day MongoDB management.

 ## Docker Stand-Alone Build